zooba/pymanager/doc/using.rst

    :widths: 1, 1

-   "``python`` gives me a ""command not found"" error when I type it in my terminal.", "Did you :ref:`install Python Install Manager <pymanager>`?
+   "``python`` gives me a ""command not found"" error when I type it in my terminal.", "Did you :ref:`install the Python install manager <pymanager>`?
    "
    "", "Click Start, open ""Manage app execution aliases"", and check that your ``python.exe`` alias is set to ""Python (default)"".